Schonfeld Strategic Advisors LLC Has $7.42 Million Stock Position in Oak Street Health, Inc. (NYSE:OSH)

 Schonfeld Strategic Advisors LLC lowered its stake in Oak Street Health, Inc. (NYSE:OSH – Get Rating) by 26.9% during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The firm owned 174,500 shares of the company’s stock after selling 64,249 shares during the quarter.
 Schonfeld Strategic Advisors LLC owned about 0.07% of Oak Street Health worth $7,422,000 at the end of the most recent reporting period.

 Other hedge funds also recently bought and sold shares of the company.
 Cullen Frost Bankers Inc. acquired a new position in shares of Oak Street Health in the 3rd quarter valued at $28,000.
 CI Investments Inc. acquired a new position in shares of Oak Street Health in the 3rd quarter valued at $28,000.
 Parkside Financial Bank & Trust acquired a new position in shares of Oak Street Health in the 3rd quarter valued at $82,000.
-Captrust Financial Advisors acquired a new stake in Oak Street Health during the 3rd quarter worth $89,000.
-Finally, PNC Financial Services Group Inc. raised its stake in Oak Street Health by 27.9% during the 3rd quarter.
-PNC Financial Services Group Inc. now owns 3,049 shares of the company’s stock worth $129,000 after buying an additional 665 shares during the period.
+Captrust Financial Advisors acquired a new position in shares of Oak Street Health in the 3rd quarter valued at $89,000.
+Finally, PNC Financial Services Group Inc. lifted its stake in shares of Oak Street Health by 27.9% in the 3rd quarter.
+PNC Financial Services Group Inc. now owns 3,049 shares of the company’s stock valued at $129,000 after purchasing an additional 665 shares during the period.
 85.67% of the stock is currently owned by institutional investors.

 In other news, CEO Michael T. Pykosz sold 25,000 shares of the firm’s stock in a transaction dated Tuesday, January 4th.
 The stock was sold at an average price of $33.19, for a total value of $829,750.00.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
 Also, CFO Timothy M. Cook sold 1,514 shares of the firm’s stock in a transaction dated Friday, February 4th.
 The shares were sold at an average price of $16.66, for a total value of $25,223.24.
 The disclosure for this sale can be found here.
 Insiders sold a total of 113,723 shares of company stock valued at $3,354,756 in the last 90 days.
 10.10% of the stock is owned by corporate insiders.

 Several analysts recently commented on OSH shares.
-Cowen downgraded Oak Street Health from an “outperform” rating to a “market perform” rating and dropped their price objective for the stock from $48.00 to $25.00 in a research note on Monday, January 10th.
+Morgan Stanley reaffirmed an “equal weight” rating and set a $33.00 price objective (down previously from $44.00) on shares of Oak Street Health in a research note on Friday, December 17th.
 Zacks Investment Research downgraded Oak Street Health from a “hold” rating to a “sell” rating in a research note on Tuesday, January 18th.
 Raymond James dropped their price objective on Oak Street Health from $60.00 to $35.00 and set an “outperform” rating on the stock in a research note on Tuesday, January 18th.
 Piper Sandler dropped their price objective on Oak Street Health from $55.00 to $47.00 in a research note on Tuesday, January 11th.
-Finally, SVB Leerink dropped their price objective on Oak Street Health from $41.00 to $17.00 and set a “market perform” rating on the stock in a research note on Tuesday.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and ten have given a buy rating to the stock.
-Based on data from MarketBeat, Oak Street Health presently has a consensus rating of “Buy” and an average target price of $52.71.
+Finally, Cowen downgraded Oak Street Health from an “outperform” rating to a “market perform” rating and dropped their price objective for the stock from $48.00 to $25.00 in a research note on Monday, January 10th.
+One investment analyst has rated the stock with a sell rating, three have issued a hold rating and ten have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average price target of $52.71.

 About Oak Street Health (Get Rating)